Suzuki Alto: Japan

-In 2013, the Alto Eco was updated with the addition of Suzuki's ENE-CHARGE system, first applied on the fifth generation Wagon R. With this technology, fuel economy has now improved to 33.0 km/L based on Japan's JC08 Mode test cycle.
+In March 2013, the Alto Eco was updated with the addition of Suzuki's ENE-CHARGE system, first applied on the fifth generation Wagon R. With this technology, fuel economy has now improved to 33.0 km/L based on Japan's JC08 Mode test cycle.
+The engine was updated again in December 2013, with the compression ratio increased from 11 to 11.2:1, while friction was decreased and the engine management updated.
+Fuel consumption increased again, now to 35.0 km/L. The blue badging was dropped for this final iteration of the Alto Eco.

 International

 The Suzuki Alto available in international market is known in India as the Maruti Suzuki A-Star (short for "Alto-Star"), but is also known as the Suzuki Celerio in some other countries.
 It was launched in December 2008 by Suzuki's Indian subsidiary Maruti Suzuki.

 It is actually a different car from the Japanese market one although they share the same name.
 The car is manufactured exclusively in Haryana, India and is exported worldwide.
 It is available in some European markets with a somewhat different front end as the Nissan Pixo.
 The car was rolled out to the Indian customers in December 2008 and exports began in April 2009.

 With a totally new body and engine, Maruti hopes to bring freshness to the Indian car market, of which it already holds a major share.
 The 998 cc K10B inline-three engine was developed especially for the new car, and is also used for the Nissan Pixo.
 The A-Star has a fresh new dashboard, with an available unique protruding tachometer besides the usual meter cowl (only in the ZXi trim).

 In February 2014, Maruti Suzuki unveiled an all-new Celerio, which replaces the A-Star and Zen Estilo.

 The European market version of the Maruti Suzuki A-Star was unveiled at the 2008 Paris Motor Show.
 It was developed to be a global car and will be made at Maruti Suzuki's plant in Manesar, Haryana, India.
 It is stylistically based on the Suzuki A-Star Concept.
 The Alto was conceived as a response to high petrol prices and global warming.
 It was released as an eco-friendly car priced from £6,795 OTR.